Manuel Margot Player Props: Rays vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fifth in MLB.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fourth in MLB.

-- The Braves have a 3.61 team ERA that ranks second across all league pitching staffs.
+- The Braves have a 3.57 team ERA that ranks second among all league pitching staffs.

-- Braves pitchers combine to give up 91 home runs (one per game), the sixth-fewest in the league.
+- Braves pitchers combine to give up 91 home runs (one per game), the sixth-fewest in baseball.

-- In his most recent time out on Sunday, the right-hander threw 6 2/3 innings against the Miami Marlins, allowing two earned runs while surrendering six hits.
+- The right-hander's most recent time out came on Monday against the Cleveland Guardians, when he threw 6 2/3 innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.